Information for beamtime

 • Sample preperation (size, FIB, etc.)

 • Tomography samples should ideally be mounted on a post or within a capillary for full access to 180 degrees for image collection.
-If fluorescence data will be acquired the post should be non-metallic.
 For many materials a cylinder prepared by focused ion beam (FIB) of about 20 microns in diameter is ideal.

 Obtaining beam time